sandeshbodake/sinatra-ddd/README.md

-# Ruby web API
+# Ruby web API + Simple ReactJS front end.

 Rack application that uses Sinatra as the web framework.
 It has a basic Domain Driven Design approach.
 It does not use anything of Ruby on Rails.

 The server consists of three layers Presentation (`server/presentation`), Domain (`server/domain`) and Infrastructure (`server/infrastructure`).

 * Presentation.
-Over this layer resides the web API endpoints, in charge of handling the client request and choosing (not to do) the right action to take.
+Over this layer resides the web GUI (based on ReactJS, under `presentation/view`) and the web API endpoints, in charge of handling the client request and choosing (not to do) the right action to take.
-It is also in charge of response serialization and request validation.
+It is also in charge of response serialization and request validation for the web API.

 * Domain.
 Every logic concerning (abstracting) real-world operations should be condensed here.